Operation Martillo

-Operation Martillo is a multi-national anti drug operation that began on 15 January 2012, and "aims to combat international drug trafficking, and promote peace, stability in Central and South America", according to the U.S. Southern Command, as one of the public institutions involved in it.
+Operation Martillo is an ongoing multi-national anti-drug operation that began on 15 January 2012 which "aims to combat international drug trafficking, and promote peace, stability in Central and South America", according to the U.S. Southern Command.
 It is a defense project led by the United States Southern Command with help of multi-national forces from Latin American and European countries.
-News coverage of their activities and results reach back to 2012 and up to 2020, but mainly from defense focused media.
+News coverage of their activities and results began in 2012, which was mainly from defense-focused media.